Syria conflict at 7 years: “a colossal human tragedy”

 “With fighting in parts of Syria as fierce as at any point during the conflict, refugees are understandably still too frightened to return,” Grandi said.
 UNHCR is making preparations to assist in returns, but the security situation needs to improve considerably before returns can happen.

 Meanwhile, the conditions for millions of Syrians in exile grow more desperate, with the vast majority living below the poverty line.
 More than three quarters of refugees in urban areas of Jordan and Lebanon are unable to meet their basic food, shelter, health or education needs.

-The percentage of refugee children in school has increased in recent years.
-However, of the 1.7 million school-aged Syrian refugees, 43 per cent are still out of school.
+The percentage of refugee children in school has increased in recent years, however 1.7 million school-aged Syrian refugees, 43 per cent are still out of school.
 The national public school systems in host countries are laying on second shifts to accommodate Syrian students and need much more support.

 “While the focus is on the devastation inside Syria, we should not forget the impact on the host communities in the neighbouring countries and the effect that so many years of exile has had on refugees,” Grandi said.
 “As long as there is no political solution to the conflict, the international community must step up its investment in the host countries.”

 The High Commissioner pointed to the upcoming international conference on Supporting the Future of Syria and the Region in Brussels on 24 and 25 April, which he said must result in firm pledges of stepped-up financial and development support.

 Over the years, donor support has been generous, but much more is needed.
 In December last year, United Nations agencies and some 270 NGO partners released the 2018 Regional Refugee and Resilience Plan (3RP), a US$4.4 billion plan designed to support both refugees and members of the communities hosting them.
 But the gap between the needs and available resources remains wide.
 In 2017, the international response received only half of required funding.